uwdata/fast-kde/README.md

 # Fast & Accurate Gaussian Kernel Density Estimation

 Methods and benchmarks for fast, approximate Gaussian kernel density estimation.
+This repo is for archiving research results. _Want to use fast KDE in your own projects?_ **See [github.com/uwdata/kde](https://github.com/uwdata/kde)!**

 This repo contains code (`src/`) and benchmark (`benchmarks/`) scripts for the VIS 2021 Short Paper "Fast & Accurate Gaussian Kernel Density Estimation".
 All code is written as ESM modules.
-Running benchmarks requires node.js version 13.2 or higher.
+Running benchmarks requires Node.js version 13.2 or higher.

 ## Build Instructions